slint-ui/slint/docs/recipes/recipes.md

 }
 ```

-A `struct Recipe` is generated by Slint.
-For each property, a getter (`get_counter`) and a setter (`set_counter`)
+The Slint compiler generates a `struct Recipe` with a getter (`get_counter`) and
-is generated.
-For the callback, a function to set the callback is generated (`on_button_pressed`).
+a setter (`set_counter`) for each accessible property of the root element of the
+`Recipe` component.
+It also generates a function for each accessible callback,
+like in this case `on_button_pressed`.

 The `Recipe` struct implements the [`slint::ComponentHandle`] trait.
-A component handle is an equivalent of `Rc`.
+A component
-It is a handle to a component with a strong and a weak reference count.
-We call the `as_weak` function to
+manages a strong and a weak reference count, similar to an `Rc`.
-get a weak handle to the component, which we can move into the callback.
+We call the `as_weak` function to get a weak handle to the component, which we
+can move into the callback.

-We can't move a strong handle because that would form a cycle: The component handle has ownership of the callback, which itself has ownership of the closure's captured variables.
+We can't use a strong handle here, because that would form a cycle: The component
+handle has ownership of the callback, which itself has ownership of the
+closure's captured variables.
 </details>

 <details data-snippet-language="cpp">